Local repulsion between zeros and critical points of the Gaussian Entire Function: Introduction and results

 To compare, for a standard Poisson process $X$ on the plane, the number statistic $\mathcal{N}_\rho(X)$ satisfies $\mathbb{E} [\mathcal{N}_\rho(X) \cdot (\mathcal{N}_\rho(X)-1)] = \big(\mathbb{E} \mathcal{N}_\rho(X) \big)^2$.
 In this case, one speaks of a non-repulsive point process.

-Our contribution is \eqref{eq_repc}, $\ldots$, \eqref{eq_zcm}.
-The asymptotic \eqref{eq_repc} shows that critical points of GEF exhibit local repulsion albeit in a much moderate form than zeros of GEF.
+The asymptotic \eqref{eq_repc} was proved in a slightly different context in \cite{MR2966361} and shows that critical points of GEF exhibit local repulsion albeit in a much more moderate form than zeros of GEF.
 While the orders of magnitude of $\mathbb{E}[\Nc \cdot (\Nc -1)]$ and $(\mathbb{E} \Nc)^2$ are comparable, as in the Poissonian statistics, the so-called \emph{repulsion factor} is

 In this case, one often speaks of a \emph{weakly repulsive point process}.